oVirt/ovirt-site/source/feature/ntpsupport.html.md

 ### Questions

 *   Should we support more than 1 NTP server ?
 Answer: NTP requires 2 server to work at all and recommends at least 3 NTP servers.
 *   Should we expose this config through the ovirt-config utility ?
+Yes

 <Category:Feature>